Frequently Asked Questions

 How do I make my booking?

-1. After you decided on your accommodation type, diving package or course, just fill out the reservation form on Book Now page.
-Please make sure to enter correct details.
+1. BOOK YOUR HOLIDAYS: After you decided on your accommodation type, diving package or course, just choose your location, activity or room type at the end of this page.
+Please make sure to enter the correct dates and time.

-By sending the reservation form you also confirm to agree with our Terms & Conditions.
+By sending the booking request you also confirm to agree with our Terms & Conditions.

-If you were in contact with our Service & Booking Team before, you still need to go through this booking process and send the form.
+If you were in contact with our Service & Booking Team before, you still need to go through this booking process.
 This is the only way we can guarantee your booking.

 We try to answer all enquiries within a maximum of 48 hours.
 However, since we get a lot of requests, it can take a little longer at times.

-Only a booking confirmed by email from our Service & Booking Team guarantees your booking.
+Only a booking confirmed by email from our Divinguru Service & Booking Team guarantees your booking.

 When and how do I pay the rest of the payment?